People with flat feet often get anxious when getting into martial arts training due to their pain while running or performing strenuous tasks.

 They have a raised heel and maximum protection at the ankles.
 Not only that but the sole in these shoes is thin, which will allow more mobility as you pivot and punch.

-The Reebok Boxing Boots are made from the highest quality material so that these babies will last you a long time.
+The Adidas Boxing Boots are made from the highest quality material so that these babies will last you a long time.
 They are a good bet and should be one of your top options.

 Barefoot Martial Arts Orthotics

 You will be barefoot most of the time for martial arts such as BJJ, Judo, and Muay Thai.
 This can cause significant discomfort to those with a lower arch in their feet.
 What options do we have to mitigate that?
 Martial Arts Orthotics.

 The MAO Orthotics (short for Martial Arts Orthotics) — are designed for combat sports by martial artists under Canada’s leading chiropodists.

 Using a barefoot martial arts orthotic can mitigate conditions such as plantar fasciitis.
 With proper arch support, you will have a low risk of developing knee and lower back pain.